elastic/kibana/x-pack/plugins/metrics_summary/README.md

    _meta, at least one alias, a mapping section, etc...
  - Add text/keyword and other things to the mappings (not just keyword)
  - Add dynamic version number during creation that has this info: "version" : { "created" : "8.0.0" },
- - Module (server/modules) templating with variables and then push those variables down
+ - Module (server/modules) templating with variables and then push those variables down?
+(Maybe we don't need them)
  - Add bootstrapped indexes and templates and mappings for the cache
  - Add grouping
  - Add namespace